homobel/joy/readme.md

 Here _name='foo'_ is named argument.

-Unlike in js, **BLOCK AFTER FUNCTION IS ALSO FUNCTION'S NAMED ARGUMENT**(it's reserved name - content).
+Unlike in js, **block after function is also function's named argument**(it's reserved name - content).
 Treat it as an easy form of passing big chunk of text.
 Also in case text in block is JSON it's parsed and passed to the function as a data object **ignoring other arguments**.

 If function has named argument all arguments must be named.

-So in general I see two usage scenarios:
+So in general there are two usage scenarios:

 First - we have raw js function and want to use it as a tpl helper:
 ```joy